-According to the 2009 Union Membership in Canada survey conducted by Human Resources and Skills Development Canada, over 4.6 million workers were members of a union.
-This accounts for about 30% of the non-agricultural paid workforce.
-Since 1999 this represents a membership increase of 600,000 but a percentage decline of nonagricultural paid workers of just under 3%.
+According to the 2015 Union Membership in Canada survey conducted by Human Resources and Skills Development Canada, over 4.83 million workers were members of a union.
+This accounts for about 32% of all employees in Canada in 2015.

 The largest unions by membership are as follows: